RealizingBlockchain/New-Serenity/README.md

 - As it is, not as I would have it;

 -------------------------------
-As disagreement may exist regarding who or what may make things right, trust is that things will be made right (in whatever way they do)
+As disagreement may exist regarding who or what may make things right, we trust that things will be made right (in whatever way they do)

 - Trusting that He will make all things right (original)
-- Trusting that all things are right
+- Trusting that all things will be made right

 -------------------------------
-Regardless of who or what induces will, it is and can therefore be accepted
+Instead of defining who we put our trust in, we trust ourselves in whatever we trust.

 - If I surrender to His Will; (original)
-- If I surrender to this will;
+- If I surrender to this trust;

 -------------------------------
 Unchanged